BlackAdam22commits/DAA-Lab/README.md

 ---

-## Introduction
+# Introduction

 This repository contains the laboratory assignments completed for the **Design and Analysis of Algorithms (DAA)** course offered at **International Institute of Information Technology (IIIT), Bhubaneswar**.

-The assignments focus on implementing fundamental algorithms in **C**, studying their theoretical properties, and experimentally validating their performance through practical implementation.
-Several programs generate CSV files that are later visualized using **Microsoft Excel**, allowing a comparison between theoretical and empirical results.
+The repository focuses on implementing fundamental algorithms in **C**, analyzing their theoretical complexity, and validating their performance experimentally through generated datasets and graphs.

 Each assignment contains: